Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The first thing you will notice when a filter clogs is that the air purifier experiences a drastically reduced efficacy rate.

 Believe it or not, allowing your air filter to clog will increase the overall electricity cost of running your air purifier.
 The fans will have to work harder to push air through the filter, which means the motor will be taxed, adding up to a slight but noticeable uptick in electricity usage.
-If you do not want to experience a larger-than-average electricity bill, we recommend regularly maintaining your air filters.
+We recommend regularly maintaining your air filters if you do not want to experience a larger-than-average electricity bill.
+To learn more about air purifiers, you need an understanding of air scrubbing first.

 Once the air filter has been clogged for long enough, it will become a breeding ground for germs, mold, and other unsavory elements.
 A good air filter will capture and trap germs, virus particles, mold particles, and related particles, but they will not be killed.
 They will wait there to be disposed of or washed away.
 If left to stagnate, they could breed and become a serious issue.
 In some cases, your air purifier could become unusable.